MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/CQD-PSTN-report.md

 description: "Use the CQD PSTN Direct Routing report to monitor and troubleshoot PSTN calling in Microsoft Teams."
 ---

-# Using the CQD PSTN Direct Routing Report
+# Using the CQD PSTN Direct Routing report

 New in March 2020, we've added a CQD PSTN Direct Routing Report to our downloadable [Power BI query templates for CQD](https://github.com/MicrosoftDocs/OfficeDocs-SkypeForBusiness/blob/live/Teams/downloads/CQD-Power-BI-query-templates.zip?raw=true).